 While most people don’t like the idea of seeing a mouse or rat inside their home, the major concern is the damage these rodents can cause.
-What kinds of damage can a rat or mouse infestation cause?
+What kind of damage can a rodent infestation cause and how can you control and remove them?

 Mice and rats can build up their populations quickly, especially if the home has a surplus of food and water for them to survive and thrive.
 It only takes a few months for the rodent population to multiply into a serious nuisance.
 Rodents reproduce rapidly, here’s the breakdown:

 Of course, you’ve got to consider how many females are born in each litter – be it rats or mice.
-The number of rodents inside the home can grow exponentially in just one year.
+The number of rodents inside the home can grow exponentially in just one year which is why rodent control is so important.

-Once these rodents have an established their nest – and potentially before it’s done – the mouse or rat will go looking for food and water in the home.
+Is it true you can get diseases caused by rat droppings?
+Unfortunately, yes.
+That and more.
+Once these rodents have established their nest – and potentially before it’s done – the mouse or rat will go looking for food and water in the home.
 While doing this, the rodent will litter their paths and hangouts with urine and feces, which contaminates everything within close proximity.
-Now, it may not like seem like a big deal, but consider if these extremists get into your pantry or food storage areas.
+Now, it may not seem like a big deal, but consider if these extremists get into your pantry or food storage areas.
 Anytime you come in contact with these areas you are exposed to potentially harmful bacteria.

 You may think your boxed food is safe, but rats and mice have extremely sharp teeth.
 This allows them to quickly chew through bags and boxes.